 This often called a data network effect.
 Or a data flywheel.
 I think this is mostly wrong.

 I agree with points 1-2.
 You can use data to improve services.
-This can be used, in particular, for personalization, which is becoming widespread.
+That’s the digital operating basics.
+This can be used, in particular, for personalization and improvements in the customer experience, which is critical.
 My Amazon and Netflix pages are personalized to me.
+New products and services are continually being launched based on this data.
 And that’s great and makes the service better.
 Good.

 But Point 3 is a big assumption.
 And I think it rarely happens.
 Just because Netflix is improving my service does not mean that YouTube and Amazon Prime are not.
-Data-drive improvements in service are rarely located in only one company such that everyone shifts.
-Most businesses are personalizing and using data to make their services better.
-It’s just increased table stakes for being in this business.
+Data-driven improvements in services are rarely located in only one company such that everyone shifts.
+Most digital businesses are personalizing and using data to make their services better.
+It’s just table stakes for being in digital business.

-- An Intro to Discount Rates and Cost of Capital for Digital Valuation (Asia Tech Strategy – Daily Lesson / Update)
+- An Intro to Discount Rates and Cost of Capital for Digital Valuation (Tech Strategy – Daily Lesson / Update)

 - Why DCF Sucks for Digital Valuation.
-(Asia Tech Strategy – Podcast 101)
+(Tech Strategy – Podcast 101)

-- An Intro to Digital Valuation (Asia Tech Strategy – Daily Lesson / Update)
+- An Intro to Digital Valuation (Tech Strategy – Daily Lesson / Update)